Ontario Staycation Tax Credit Go-To Guide

 With locations in Prince Edward County and Sauble Beach, the ever-popular June Motel properties are insta and Netflix famous.
 Enjoy a chilled glass of rosé upon arrival and take in local hospitality while basking in life’s simple pleasures and experiences.
 Airing on ‘Motel Makeover’ these now hip motels are picture-worthy mid-century destinations, now you just need to pick – to vineyard or beach?

-Other exciting pitstops
+Other exciting pitstops for your summer adventure:

 - Cyprus Lake Grotto